NCICCGPO/gdan-tmp-models/README.md

 5. Best `METH` only model - highest performing model using only DNA methylation features
 6. Best `MIR` only model - highest performing model using only miRNA features

-There are a few **exceptions** to models provided by certain methods, see **"Model Selection and Input Specifications"** section below.
+There are a few **exceptions** to models provided by certain methods, see **"Additional Info: Model Selection and Input Specifications"** section below.

 Docker images for each model are pulled automatically in workflow shown in the "Analyze" section below.
 Docker images are stored in [CCG_TMP_Public Synapse Space](https://www.synapse.org/#!Synapse:syn29568296/docker/).